rcarubbi/Articles/en/simplify-calculations-with-units-of-measure-in-dotnet-using-unitsnet.md

-# ➗ Simplify Calculations with Units of Measure in .NET Using UnitsNet 🧮
+# ➗ Streamline .NET Calculations with UnitsNet 🧮

 The [UnitsNet](https://github.com/angularsen/UnitsNet) library is an excellent option for developers who want to handle units of measure in .NET projects in a precise, practical, and cleaner way.
 This article will explore the features of UnitsNet, highlighting how it can simplify conversions and calculations with units of measure, while also avoiding common errors related to manual conversion.